-Progress is being made in different areas of work along the three regions, and important milestones of several pilot projects have been met during the year 2012 and will be aimed at during the year 2013.
-The first quarter of this year has seen the finalisation and publication of the CAM Implementation Roadmap, which is aimed at leading to a truly pan-European system of coordinated allocation of bundled products throughout cross-border interconnection points, following the principles set out in the CAM Network Code.
+Progress is being made in different areas of work along the three regions, and important milestones of several pilot projects are being met during the year 2013.
+The first half of this year has seen the finalisation and publication of the CAM Implementation Roadmap and the start of its implementation, with the specific governance process having been kicked-off.
+This process is aimed at leading to a truly pan-European system of coordinated allocation of bundled products throughout cross-border interconnection points, following the principles set out in the CAM Network Code.

-The focus is now on the implementation of the CAM pilot projects, and it will need to be ensured that they are in line with the CAM Network Code resulting from the Comitology process, extended until the second quarter of 2013.
-The governance arrangements designed in the CAM Roadmap will help coordinate the work of the different parties involved in these projects and also to facilitate and follow up progress, early identify any arising issues in the implementation of the CAM NC and look for solutions which fit, to the extent possible, the projects in place.
-The CAM Coordination and EU Stakeholders Groups have had their first meetings in March 2013 and will have their second one in Q3 2013.
-A specific section on the lessons learned from this early implementation process will be included in future editions of this report.
+The focus is now on the implementation of the CAM pilot projects, and it will need to be ensured that they are in line with the CAM Network Code resulting from the Comitology process, concluded during the second quarter of 2013.
+The deadline for full implementation of all CAM NC provisions is expected to be set on 1 November 2015, and therefore the early implementation period will still be extended for more than two years from now.
+However, a swift implementation of the NC provisions will allow benefiting from the experience gained, the identification of any potential issue or difficulty, a timely adaptation of national regulatory frameworks and sharing good practices and lessons learned throughout the process.

+The governance arrangements designed in the CAM Roadmap will help coordinate the work of the different parties involved in these projects and also to facilitate and follow up progress.
+The CAM Coordination and EU Stakeholders Groups had their first meetings in March 2013 and will have their second ones in September.
+It is envisaged that a new, updated version of the CAM Roadmap will be presented at this occasion, reflecting the state of play of pilot projects and including the lessons learned and issues identified so far in the early implementation process.

-The process of development of the CAM Implementation Roadmap is a good example of cooperation between ACER and ENTSOG, together with NRAs and TSOs who are called to play the real starring role in the process.
-This work has received very relevant support at the Madrid Forum by all participants and stakeholder associations.
-Given its benefits, this process may lead to starting working in the early implementation of Network Codes which are being developed in other areas that are equally essential for the completion of the IEM.
+The process of development of the CAM Implementation Roadmap is a good example of cooperation between ACER and ENTSOG, together with NRAs and TSOs who are called to play the truly starring role in the process.
+This work has received strong support at the Madrid Forum from all participants and stakeholder associations, and the added value of the process has been widely recognised.
+Given its benefits, this process may lead to undertaking work in the early implementation of other Network Codes which are being developed in other areas that are equally essential for the completion of the IEM.

-Publishing date: 21/05/2013
+Publishing date: 23/07/2013

-Document title: GRI Quarterly Report Q1 2013 - Final
+Document title: GRI Quarterly Report Q2 2013 - Final